-- Decrease the LCD brightness of your computer screen. - Use the power saving mode.
-See Using the Power Saving Modes (page 26) for more information. - □ Change the power saving settings on the Power Options.
-See Using the VAIO Power Management (page 93) for more information. - Set the wallpaper in Long Battery Life Wallpaper Setting as your desktop background with the VAIO Control Center.
+- ☐ Decrease the LCD brightness of your computer screen. - ☐ Use the power saving mode.
+See Using the Power Saving Modes (page 24) for more information. - □ Set the wallpaper in Long Battery Life Wallpaper Setting as your desktop background with the VAIO Control Center.